Give sight now to support our programs that help those living with corneal blindness to see again.

 SEE International & Corneal Blindness Around the World

 As the condition is significantly less common than either cataracts or diabetic retinopathy and viable donated corneas are difficult to acquire, SEE treats fewer cases of corneal blindness than other conditions of blindness.
 However, the cases SEE doctors are involved in tend to be more advanced and require complex surgery, which the local doctors may not be trained in.

 SEE is working diligently to reduce the number affected by corneal blindness around the world by:

 - Performing corneal grafts and transplants

-- Training local eye care personnel in ophthalmology in rural and urban areas
+- Training local eye care personnel in ophthalmology and surgical techniques

 - Strengthening local health care infrastructure, including encouraging the development of local eye banks